Active School Travel Survey: Privacy notice

 How your personal data will be used, stored and deleted

-Personal data collected (excluding email addresses) as part of this evaluation will only be used for research purposes and processed in accordance with the UK GDPR.
-Data collected through the survey will be analysed by the research team at NatCen.
+Personal data collected as part of this evaluation will only be used for research purposes and processed in accordance with the UK GDPR.
+Data collected through the survey will be analysed by the research teams at NatCen and ATE.

 No pupil, parent/carer, or school will be named or identified in any reports from this survey.
 Your school will not be able to see your answers.

 The information you give will be treated as confidential as directed by the Code of Practice for Statistics.
-Data collected will be stored securely on NatCen's secure computer system in line with UK GDPR and DPA 2018.
-Only the NatCen research team will have access to the data in its raw and aggregate form.
+Data collected will be stored securely on NatCen's and ATE’s secure computer systems in line with UK GDPR and DPA 2018.

-ATE will retain the full survey pseudonymised data set for 5 years, to allow for comparison over time or follow up questions related to evaluating active school travel interventions.
-After that the data will be deleted.
+ATE will retain the survey data for 5 years, to allow for comparison over time or follow up questions related to evaluating active school travel interventions.
+After that any personal data will be deleted.

 Withdrawing from the survey